PancakeswapPredictBot/Pancakeswap-Predict-Bot/README.md

 This bot utilizes artificial intelligence and machine learning algorithms to analyze market trends, providing users with informed trading decisions.
 Its predictive capabilities help in identifying potentially profitable trading opportunities.

 ## 💡 Features
-- **Automated Trading:** 24/7 market monitoring with automatic transaction execution.
+- **Automated Beting:** 24/7 market monitoring with automatic transaction execution.
 - **AI Analysis:** Advanced AI techniques for detailed market data analysis.
 - **User-Friendly Interface:** An intuitive interface designed for ease of use.
 - **Customizable Strategies:** Users can set their own trading strategies to meet personal preferences.